After 21 years, India wins the Miss Universe crown | Fashion and beauty

 Michelle Colón remained, since her coronation as MUPR, as one of the great favorites to be crowned tonight.

-The last time that Puerto Rico was close to conquering the title was in 2019 when Madison Anderson was the first finalist of the contest.
+The last time Puerto Rico came close to winning the title was in 2019 when Madison Anderson was the first finalist of the contest.
 Since 2018, when Wapa Televisión took over the franchise, the Island has qualified for the semi-finalists.

 The final will be broadcast through Wapa Televisión and the municipality of Loíza will screen the contest in the factories area in the Parcelas Suárez de Medianía Sector.